Aurelius-LLC/Remotr/README.md

                 string PhoneNumber,
                 string Address);
             ```
-            - The StatefulCommandHandler has three generic type parameters:
-                1) The state of the child grain the command is acting on
-                2) The input to the command
-                3) The return value of Execute
             - Only the first generic type parameter is required.
 This is the case if the command does not take input and returns nothing.
             - If the command does take input, all three type parameters are required.
 This is because the two type parameters are treated as the state of the child grain and the return value of Execute.
             - If you do need an input, but do not want to return anything, a best practice is to return a bool the signals success or failure.